-21. The United States will be required to identify and provide (or make available for inspection) the administrative record in a protest case by the date(s) established at the initial status conference.
-The filing of all or a part of the administrative record must be accompanied by a Notice of Filing.

-22. Early production of relevant core documents may expedite final resolution of the case.
-The core documents relevant to a protest case may include, as appropriate,

-(a) the agency's procurement request, purchase request, or statement of requirements;

-(b) the agency's source selection plan;

-(c) the bid abstract or prospectus of bid;

-(d) the Commerce Business Daily or other public announcement of the procurement;

-(e) the solicitation, including any instructions to offerors, evaluation factors, solicitation amendments, and requests for best and final offers;

-(f) documents and information provided to bidders during any pre-bid or pre-proposal conference;

-(g) the agency's responses to any questions about or requests for clarification of the solicitation;
+- 21. The United States will be required to identify and provide (or make available for inspection) the administrative record in a protest case by the date(s) established at the initial status conference.
+The filing of all or a part of the administrative record must be accompanied by a Notice of Filing. - 22.
+Early production of relevant core documents may expedite final resolution of the case.
+The core documents relevant to a protest case may include, as appropriate, - (a) the agency's procurement request, purchase request, or statement of requirements; - (b) the agency's source selection plan; - (c) the bid abstract or prospectus of bid; - (d) the Commerce Business Daily or other public announcement of the procurement; - (e) the solicitation, including any instructions to offerors, evaluation factors, solicitation amendments, and requests for best and final offers; - (f) documents and information provided to bidders during any pre-bid or pre-proposal conference; - (g) the agency's responses to any questions about or requests for clarification of the solicitation;

-(h) the agency's estimates of the cost of performance;

-(i) correspondence between the agency and the protester, awardee, or other interested parties relating to the procurement;

-(j) records of any discussions, meetings, or telephone conferences between the agency and the protester, awardee, or other interested parties relating to the procurement;

-(k) records of the results of any bid opening or oral motion auction in which the protester, awardee, or other interested parties participated;

-(l) the protester's, awardee's, or other interested parties' offers, proposals, or other responses to the solicitation;

-(m) the agency's competitive range determination, including supporting documentation;

-(n) the agency's evaluations of the protester's, awardee's, or other interested parties' offers, proposals, or other responses to the solicitation, including supporting documentation;

-(o) the agency's source selection decision, including supporting documentation;

-(p) pre-award audits, if any, or surveys of the offerors;

-(q) notification of contract award and the executed contract;

-(r) documents relating to any pre- or post-award debriefing;

-(s) documents relating to any stay, suspension, or termination of award or performance pending resolution of the bid protest;

-(t) justifications, approvals, determinations, and findings, if any, prepared for the procurement by the agency pursuant to statute or regulation; and administrative record, the court expects the United States to produce the core documents and the remainder of the administrative record as promptly as circumstances will permit.
+- (h) the agency's estimates of the cost of performance; - (i) correspondence between the agency and the protester, awardee, or other interested parties relating to the procurement; - (j) records of any discussions, meetings, or telephone conferences between the agency and the protester, awardee, or other interested parties relating to the procurement; - (k) records of the results of any bid opening or oral motion auction in which the protester, awardee, or other interested parties participated; - (1) the protester's, awardee's, or other interested parties' offers, proposals, or other responses to the solicitation; - (m) the agency's competitive range determination, including supporting documentation; - (n) the agency's evaluations of the protester's, awardee's, or other interested parties' offers, proposals, or other responses to the solicitation, including supporting documentation: - (o) the agency's source selection decision, including supporting documentation; - (p) pre-award audits, if any, or surveys of the offerors; - (q) notification of contract award and the executed contract; - (r) documents relating to any pre- or post-award debriefing; - (s) documents relating to any stay, suspension, or termination of award or performance pending resolution of the bid protest; - (t) justifications, approvals, determinations, and findings, if any, prepared for the procurement by the agency pursuant to statute or regulation; and - (u) the record of any previous administrative or judicial proceedings relating to the procurement, including the record of any other protest of the procurement. - 23.
+Because a protest case cannot be efficiently processed until production of the administrative record, the court expects the United States to produce the core documents and the remainder of the administrative record as promptly as circumstances will permit.
 (See RCFC 5.5(d) which is applicable to administrative records, unless waived by the court.)
 Materials that otherwise qualify as part of the administrative record may not be excluded from the record merely because they are available in electronic form only.

-(u) the record of any previous administrative or judicial proceedings relating to the procurement, including the record of any other protest of the procurement.

-23. Because a protest case cannot be efficiently processed until production of the